To begin searching within the

 Enacted in 1966, the FOIA took effect on July 4, 1967.
 The law gives a right to obtain access to Federal agency records to any person, except a fugitive from the law.
 Some records, or portions of them, are shielded, however, from disclosure by one or more of nine statutory exemptions or by specific harm that disclosure may cause.https://www.ojp.gov/program/freedom-information-act/overview

 The Office of Juvenile Justice and Delinquency Prevention publishes the bimonthly electronic newsletter "OJJDP News @ a Glance."
-This award winning newsletter highlights agency activities, funding opportunities, publications, and upcoming events.https://ojjdp.ojp.gov/news/newsletter
+This award winning newsletter highlights office activities, funding opportunities, publications, Tribal connections, and upcoming events.https://ojjdp.ojp.gov/news/newsletter

 News releases are posted on the OJP website.https://www.ojp.gov/news/news-releases